Gunpowder Plot in popular culture: In literature

 The young John Milton, in 1626 at the age of 17, wrote what one commentator has called a "critically vexing poem", In Quintum Novembris.
 The work reflects "partisan public sentiment on an English-Protestant national holiday", 5 November.
 In the published editions of 1645 and 1673, the poem is preceded by five epigrams on the subject of the Gunpowder Plot, apparently written by Milton in preparation for the larger work.
 Milton's imagination continued to be "haunted" by the Gunpowder Plot throughout his life, and critics have argued that it strongly influenced his later and more well-known poem, Paradise Lost.

 William Harrison Ainsworth's 1841 historical romance Guy Fawkes; or, The Gunpowder Treason, portrays Fawkes in a generally sympathetic light, although it also embellishes the known facts for dramatic effect.
 Ainsworth's novel transformed Fawkes into an "acceptable fictional character", and Fawkes subsequently appeared in children's books and penny dreadfuls.
 One example of the latter is The Boyhood Days of Guy Fawkes, published in about 1905, which portrayed Fawkes as "essentially an action hero".

 With the phrase "A penny for the Old Guy", Anglo-American poet T. S. Eliot acknowledges Fawkes (and the straw-man effigy burned every year on 5 November) in an epigraph to his 1925 poem "The Hollow Men".

-The main character in the comic book series V for Vendetta, which started in 1982, and its 2006 film adaptation, wore a Guy Fawkes mask.
-In the comic and in the film, "V" succeeds in blowing up the Houses of Parliament on 5 November (1997 in the comic, 2021 in the film).
-Its film adaptation opening shows a dramatised depiction of Fawkes's arrest and execution, with Evey narrating the first lines of the poem of Guy Fawkes Night.
+The main character in the dystopian comic book series V for Vendetta (Moore/Lloyd) - which first began publication in 1982 and was completed in 1989 - wore a Guy Fawkes mask.
+In the comic, and in its 2005 film adaptation, "V" succeeds in blowing up the Houses of Parliament on 5 November (1997 in the comic, 2021 in the film).
+The film adaptation also opens with a dramatised depiction of Fawkes's arrest and execution, as the character Evey narrates the first lines of the poem of Guy Fawkes Night - which was also used in the trailer, as it was initially scheduled to debut on the November 4th, almost the precise 400th anniversary of the Gunpowder Plot itself.
+(However, the film was delayed either due to post-production work, or sensitivities surrounding the then-recent and thematically resonant London tube bombing on the 7 July).